emmanuelkamala/movie-app/README.md

 # Project: Movie App

 This is a clone of the netflix app.
-It includes authentication and also details of different movies and series.
+It includes authentication and also details for different movies and series.

 ![screenshot](./src/images/homepage.png)<br />